connornishijima/sensory_bridge_docs/microdose.md

 However, if you want to use Wiring Mode 2, MicroDose already has an internal copper short between the "2" pad and the center which you can cut if you require the DATA 2 pin to be completely disconnected from the LEDs for some reason.

-**The screw holes for mounting are M3, and are 36mm apart*
+**The screw holes for mounting are M3, and are 36mm apart.
+The LEDs are 1mm² and have a 0.5mm gap between each, for a pitch of 1.5mm*

 ![SENSORY BRIDGE IS SIMPLE](https://github.com/connornishijima/sensory_bridge_docs/blob/main/img/mast8.jpg?raw=true)